whatisnuclear/website/reactor_history.md

   a good combination.

-* Although it may cause old Milton Shaw to roll in his grave, Some of the reactor ideas tried in the past may be worth reconsidering due to materials and fuel advances since then.
+* Although it may cause old Milton Shaw to roll in his grave, Some of the reactor ideas tried in the past may be worth reconsidering due to material and fuel advances since then.

 * The quest for economical nuclear power in commoditized markets has been worked on across the decades. **Thousands upon thousands of pages** are freely available